The backbone of HYLA is its committees. Committees are organized below according to HYLA's mission: learn, lead, network, and serve.

 The Solos and Small Firm Committee supports solo and small firm attorneys in growing their businesses and navigating the challenges of a small practice, including the business side of practicing law.
 The committee also coordinates to offer CLEs specific to solo and small firm practitioners and to provide networking opportunities for these HYLA members.

 Sports & Wellness Committee

-The Sports & Wellness Committee puts together organized sports leagues for HYLA members, such as basketball and flag football, as well as physical fitness activities and wellness events, such as spin classes and wine tastings.
+The Sports & Wellness Committee puts together organized sports leagues for HYLA members, such as basketball and flag football, as well as physical fitness activities and wellness events.

 Basketball league: Joey Hance